Minmatar-Fleet-Alliance/FL33T-Fits/Fits/BLOPs/[ADV-5] Widow.md

 ## Description

 Starting point for people interested in Black Ops Battleships.
-These fits are not meant to be niche/specific in use, they are just versatile BLOPs that apply DPS for general-use situations.
+This is a more advanced/situational ship in general, so be more aware of your mid-slot setup and that you are less tanky than the other options.

+Ladar - Minmatar, Angel Cartel.
+Radar - Amarr, Blood Raiders, Sansha's Nation, Triglavian Collective.
+Magnometric - Gallente, ORE, Sisters of Eve.
+Gravimetric - Caldari, Guristas, Mordu's Legion.

 Be sure to fill up your fuel bay with Nitrogen Isotopes, and always check cargo for ammo/cap boosters.